-Awesome Nintendo Switch Games Currently On Sale Before June 2018 Ends
+Awesome Nintendo Switch Games Currently On Sale Before June, 2018 Ends

 - Grave Danger – Selling for $16.99.
 Discount ends on June 28.

 Also included are other games with discounts from 15 percent up to 75 percent off.
 There are a couple of notable games with discounts that will end before the month is up.
-Here is a list of games that Switch gamers will probably want to grab.
+Here is a list of games that Switch gamers may want to grab.

 - WWE 2K18 – Buy for $19.79 at 67 percent off.
 Discount ends on June 26.